teamsixzero/teamsixzero.github.io/_drafts/2021-05-07-build-an-app-without-a-ux-designer.md

 Here’s how to go about that:

-1. Challenge your assumptions early and often: before you start building, as soon as you start building, once it’s released & then over and over again.
+1. Challenge your assumptions early and often: before you start building, as soon as you start building, once it’s released and then over and over again.

 2. Have conversations with your customers: find (potential) users, show them early prototypes, and <a href="/startusertesting/" target="_blank">do usability